scottvr/recoverlette/README.md

 # recoverlette
-quickly rewrite job application cover letter Word documents and export as PDF
+quickly rewrite job application cover letter Word documents (stored in the cloud) and export as PDF (local) without all the mouse clickery.

 # Why and Wherefore
 Moved to [the wiki](https://github.com/scottvr/recoverlette/wiki)